 by Rossana Snee

-As a Marriage & Family Therapist, I have worked with individuals, couples, and families.
-My present focus, however, is working with young women in their 20s, specifically 21 – 26.
-I facilitate a monthly group called An Afternoon With Josh’s Mom, whereby I guide, empower, and promote self-love.
-My goal is to provide these young women with the guidance to make decisions in their best interest.
+Rossana Snee is a Marriage & Family Therapist.
+She has worked with individuals, couples, and families.
+Her present focus, however, is working with young women in their 20s, specifically 21 – 26.
+She facilitates a monthly group called An Afternoon With Josh’s Mom, whereby she guides, empowers, and promotes self-love.
+Her goal is to provide these young women with the guidance to make decisions in their best interest.

 She Owns It accepts guest post submissions at https://sheownsit.com/guest-post-submissions/.
 If you have an article that would be of value to our community, please submit for approval.